Olympics-Gymnastics-Many 'twisties' and turns, but Biles exits Games a champion

 https://agency.reuters.com/en/copyright.html

-Reuters Japan Health United States Olympics Asia Russia Europe US Brazil Latin America Gymnastics Tokyo 2020
+Reuters Japan Health United States Olympics Asia Russia East Asia Europe US Brazil Latin America Gymnastics Tokyo 2020